-Art Club - Students meet once a week (usually Thursdays) to work together and create unique art projects.
+Art Club - Students meet once a week (usually Tuesday) to work together and create unique art projects.

 Basketball Club - Students stay after school on specific Fridays to play basketball with each other.

 Contact: Damon Daniels